frex-e/jmssTools/README.md

 ## Commands:

+Also commands stated here are currently outdated, please see `documentation.nb` for up to date info.

 ### FindVariation:
 Gives you the variation for a given set of data.
 Note: you need generally need at least 3 data points
 In= ```FindVariation[{{1, 5}, {8, 2.5}, {64, 1.25}}, x]```